LCR-ADS-Lab/l2-nlp-training-spacy/README.md

 This will create a specific directory under `training` folder.
 When the training step is completed, it will also create spacy package under the `package` folder.

-In the paper, we did not use `evaluate` command from spacy, but we create a separate script to evaluate the parsers accuracy using our own evaluation script.
+In the paper, we did not use `evaluate` command from spacy, but we created a separate script to evaluate the parsers accuracy using our own evaluation script (which is accessible under `zzz_eval_script`).

+## Evaluate trained pipelines

+TBA

-## TO DO list
+# TO DO list
 - [x] Add more description on this readme.
 - [ ] Check reproducibility
 - [ ] Add more description on evaluation script